mduppes/webhooks_test/README.md

 * The verify token should be what you configured in the previous step.

 3/ While it is running, it will list received webhooks updates in chronological order at https://{heroku-url}, and you can also look at heroku logs for any errors.

+NOTE: Webhooks are not sent for apps in [developer mode](https://developers.facebook.com/docs/graph-api/webhooks/), only test messages are supported from the developer centre.